2025-2026 / GBLX2147-1

 Students individually read, summarise, position themselves and communicate about a written document which they present.

-A written statement describing the issues, objectives and reflexive process is required one week before the final jury.
+An abstract paper describing the issues, objectives and reflexive process is required one week before the final jury.

 Mode of delivery (face to face, distance learning, hybrid learning)